 You should show how you have used (or supported others to use) technology appropriately, given the constraints and benefits it provides within your context.
 Evidence in support of such statements might include a brief commentary on the choices behind the development and use of learning technology that influence its fitness for purpose.
 (This might discuss issues as affordances of the technology, viability, sustainability, scalability, interoperability and value for money.)
 You may already have something like this in the form of a design outline, proposal, conference presentation or similar.
 You should include such existing documentation wherever it seems relevant.
 Alternatively, you might want to take this opportunity to find out more about a technology you have deployed and produce a report on its viability.

-REVISIONS REQUIRED *The content in this portfolio area has been revised in response to feedback from CMALT assessors.
+REVISIONS REQUIRED *All content in this portfolio area has been revised in response to feedback from CMALT assessors.

-The previous examples were also covered in the Specialist Option area, therefore different examples have been provided in this revision.
+The previous examples were also covered in the Specialist Option area.

-The four available tools for building e-portfolios.are Edublogs (WordPress), PebblePad, Padlet and the Blackboard Learn Blog / Journal.
+The four available tools for creating blogs are Edublogs (WordPress), PebblePad, Padlet and the Blackboard Learn Blog / Journal.

-Edublogs is a managed installation of the open source platform WordPress which is provided to us by the company CampusPress.
-It has been licensed by us at the University of Northampton since 2010, is available to all users and currently has over 11,000 recorded users.
+Edublogs is a managed installation of WordPress provided to us by the company CampusPress.
+It has been licensed by us at the University of Northampton since 2010, is available to all University users, it currently has over 11,000 recorded users.